2013 Latakia offensive: Rebel advance

 On 6 August 2013, the opposition activist group the SOHR claimed that rebels had overrun 11 Alawite villages in the previous three days.
 A security source played down the report saying that only two villages were still rebel-held after an Army counter-attack.
 SOHR also reported that a number of executions had been conducted during the course of the offensive.
 Four hilltop military posts that were shelling rebel-held villages were also reportedly captured by opposition forces.

 On 7 August 2013, an Alawite cleric confirmed 13 villages were captured by rebel forces but stated that six of them had already been recaptured by the Army the previous day.
 He also claimed that the rebels killed more than 100 people in sectarian massacres against the villagers, most of them women and children.
 Two days later, SOHR confirmed that dozens of Alawite civilians had been killed in the area.
 Other activists also reported 60 civilians had been killed in the offensive.

 On 9 August 2013, opposition activists reported that FSA commanders had issued orders to their battalions in the province to halt their advances and retreat from villages they had captured, the reason being that arms supplies to the rebels had been halted in the previous hours.
 However, senior FSA sources denied that a retreat order was issued.
 One opposition activist stated that rebel fighters actually rejected the FSA's request to retreat due to the arms shortage and resorted to using the ammunition they seized from government forces during the fighting.
 Later during the day, the Syrian Army attacked three villages, with state media claiming the military managed to recapture all three.
 However, activists stated government forces managed to recapture one village, Qashba, while fighting was still ongoing in the other two.
-Rebel forces, in turn, claimed in an online video to had managed to capture the village of Kharratah, three kilometers south of Salma.
+Rebel forces, in turn, claimed in an online video to have managed to capture the village of Kharratah, three kilometers south of Salma.
 However, the village had already been confirmed as captured by rebel forces at the start of the offensive days earlier.
 During the night, several air-strikes hit Salma killing 20 people.
 10 of them were rebel fighters, including four foreigners, and 10 were civilians.

 By 11 August, reports emerged of mass civilian killings by rebel forces in the captured Alawite villages, as well as the abduction of hundreds of others.